dsh0416/ippan-shain/README.md

-# ippan-shain
+# Ippan Shain
-AI designed for Japan Mahjong with ANN and MCTS, written in C++, support distributed computation
+General AI framwork built for gaming problems with ANN and MCTS, written in C++, support distributed computation